 A New Level Of Accessibility

-Online classes got us half way there.
-The rise of online learning platforms meant that material and content was available to anyone and from anywhere.
-This was huge in terms of potential.
-The challenge is that it didn't reflect how people actually learn and that genuine access, the type that removes opportunity barriers, requires a more personal relationship.
+People crave genuine access, the type that removes opportunity barriers.
+Online classes got us halfway to ‘accessible’ learning.
+The rise of online learning platforms meant that material and content was available to anyone and from anywhere – which was huge in terms of potential.
+However, this change didn't reflect how people actually learn.
+People also require a more personal relationship and a learning community, which can be a challenge to create in an online offering.

 The Power of Accountability